 You may be tempted to think that if people just understood your project the way you do, they would come to the same conclusion about its value.
-A social licence seems just a website or brochure away.
+A social licence seems just a website or Gantt chart away.

-Experience shows this is not the case.
-The people who fight infrastructure projects hardest, in courts, regulatory hearings, city hall and in the media, know the facts as well as the engineers who design them.
-But they disagree with the value proposition.
-And, they work hard to ensure others will too.
+Evidence shows this is not the case.
+The people who fight infrastructure projects in courts, regulatory hearings, city hall and in the media, often know the project data as well as the engineers who designed them.
+They have the same facts but different conclusions.